Azure/deployment-stacks/README.md

     Set-ExecutionPolicy Bypass -Scope Process
     ```

-1. Download the deployment stacks [package](https://github.com/Azure/deployment-stacks/releases), expand the package and then run the installation ps1 file and follow the instructions.
+1. Download the [deploymentStacks package](https://github.com/Azure/deployment-stacks/releases), expand the package and then run the installation ps1 file and follow the instructions.

     ```powershell
     ./AzDeploymentStacksPrivatePreview.ps1
     ```

-  To uninstall the module, run the same ps1 file and choose the ```Uninstall module``` option.
+  To uninstall the module, run the same ps1 file and choose the `Uninstall module` option.

 1. Set the current subscription context to the subscription on-boarded for the private preview: